6 Fun Things In Prachinburi

 However, it’s as safe as any other National Park as long as you follow park rules and the directions of park rangers.
 Wild elephants can be dangerous and should be given a wide berth.

 The top attractions for visitors include the Lan Forest and Recreational Garden, Thap Lan waterfall, Thap Lan Reservoir, Huai Yai waterfall, Lam Mun Bon Dam, and the Chom Tawan beach.

 Khao Lamang is the highest point in the park at 992 meters.
 Thap Lan is part of the same forest complex as the adjacent Khao Yai National Park (see next).

 Please note that there is an admission fee at almost all National Parks, which is substantially more for foreigners than it is for locals.

-Getting there: The park entrance is at Moo 1, 520 Kabin Buri-Pak Thong Chai Road, Bu Phram sub district, Na Di District, Prachinburi province, about 60km from Prachinburi town.
+The park entrance is at Moo 1, 520 Kabin Buri-Pak Thong Chai Road, Bu Phram sub district, Na Di District, Prachinburi province, about 60km from Prachinburi town.

 2. Khao Yai National Park

 Khao Yai is probably the best know of all the national parks in Thailand, and it has got so popular that on holiday weekends officials have been forced to limit the number of visitors.